ku-dml/mol-infer/2LCC/Module_2/Constructing_Prediction_Functions/README.md

 ### Generate prediction function:

-After obtaining the best parameter $\lambda$ in the preliminary experiment, then use `lasso_eval_linreg.py` to generate the prediction function.
+After obtaining the best parameter $\lambda$ in the preliminary experiment, we use the script `lasso_eval_linreg.py` to generate the prediction function that will be used in [Module 3](/2LCC/Module_3).

 Usage: